ThisNameIsMine/gymbeam-interview/README.md

 -   Centralized API interaction logic.
 -   Server-side caching capabilities (implemented here).
 -   Abstraction of the external API from the client-side code.
+-   Ironically, the only endpoint not used in this way is the login endpoint.

 All API routes implement:
 -   Error handling for API failures.